Open topic with navigation

-Description: Provides a brief summary of page content.
+Description: Enter a brief summary of page content.

-Publication Date gives you the option of scheduling the release of a page at a future date and time.
+Publication Date gives you the option to publish the page at a future date and time.
 Click the calendar icon to open the Date/Time Selection Control.

 Confidentiality – If enabled for your site, displays a dropdown list of options for setting the confidentiality level of the page.
 Select the appropriate option.
 This option is commonly a feature for corporate intranet publishing.

 Include In controls whether to show/hide this page in Page Index or search results output.
 Uncheck to exclude from Page Indexes or results returned by Search Elements or full-text searches.
 Choices here do not affect page display for Choose, Choose Page, or Find operations.
 Content security controls which pages display for these functions (see the Site Administrator's Reference).

 Expiration indicates when and whether this page expires.
 This field defaults to None as shown below.

 Expiration alerts users to the currency of a given page.
 Clicking the calendar displays expiration options for this page content, as shown below.
 With the proper permissions, use the Date/Time Selection Control and select a date/time for either expiring content or receiving a prompt to check content freshness.
 You can specify both a date and time for expiring pages and uploaded documents, as well as the action to take when the page expires.